Achal2akus/AKUS-Generic-authenticator/README.md

 Deployed Link: https://frtprojectstroageaccount.z19.web.core.windows.net/
 _______________________________________________________________________________________________________
 Azure Technologies used :
-1.Static Web Apps(for deployment of the website).
+1. Static Web Apps(for deployment of the website).
-2.Azure Storage Accounts
+2. Azure Storage Accounts
-3.Container
+3. Container
 _______________________________________________________________________________________________________
-Source Files included : HTML files (.html), Style Sheets (.css), Images (.jpg/png/gif), JQuery plugins (.js),Fonts (.ttf).
+Source Files included: HTML files (.html), Style Sheets (.css), Images (.jpg/png/gif), JQuery plugins (.js), Fonts (.ttf).
 _______________________________________________________________________________________________________
 IDE Used :
 Eclipse IDE for Enterprise Java and Web Developers - 2021-12
 _______________________________________________________________________________________________________
-Compatible Browsers : Google Chrome, Firefox, Safari, IE 10, Opera etc.
+Compatible Browsers: Google Chrome, Firefox, Safari, IE 10, Opera etc.
 _______________________________________________________________________________________________________

 Steps followed While Deploying :
-1. Create the project on Eclipse IDE from from scratch.
+1. Create the project on Eclipse IDE from scratch.
-2. Tested the designed protal locally using the run option withh embeded web browser (Chrome).
+2. Tested the designed portal locally using the run option with an embedded web browser (Chrome).
-3. I had created a new repository in git and pushed all the source code there.
-I had made the project visibilty as public.
+3. I created a new repository in Git and pushed all the source code there.
+I made the project's visibility public.
 4. Tested the portal using Git's page option.
 5. Once verified, I started with Azure Deployment.
 5.1> Created an Azure Storage Account
 5.2> Under the account, we have used container service with blob storage.
 There under the web options, I uploaded the source code.
 5.3> Using the Azure static web service, I have deployed the code pointing to the index.html file.

-Finally project is up & running at
+Finally, the project is up & running at
 *Primary endpoint: https://frtprojectstroageaccount.z19.web.core.windows.net/
 *Secondary endpoint: https://frtprojectstroageaccount-secondary.z19.web.core.windows.net/